COMET

 The Regression Method Still Works

-As you will see below, the regression method with controls still obtains the desired estimate.
-In fact, if you are paying attention, the OLS estimator gets the correct estimate despite misspecifying the form which height enters the model.
+As we will see below, the regression method with controls still obtains the desired estimate.
+In fact, the OLS estimator gets the correct estimate despite misspecifying how height enters the model.
 This really gets to the heart of how closely linked regression methods (not just linear regression) and the CEF are.
 Notice that the regression model with controls is really estimating this:

 \[ ATET = \left( \mathbb{E}[Y_{i} \mid X_{i}, G_{i} = 1, T_{i} = 1] - \mathbb{E}[Y_{i} \mid X_{i}, G_{i} = 1, T_{i} = 0] \right) - \left( \mathbb{E}[Y_{i} \mid X_{i}, G_{i} = 0, T_{i} = 1] - \mathbb{E}[Y_{i} \mid X_{i}, G_{i} = 0, T_{i} = 0] \right). \]